alexrnguyen/rock-paper-scissors/README.md

 # rock-paper-scissors

 An implementation of Rock Paper Scissors played in the browser console.
 This project will be revised to include a UI as I progress further into The Odin Project.

 Live Preview: https://alexrnguyen.github.io/rock-paper-scissors/

+## To do

+- Create a modal prompting the player to play again after the game is over